instantlinux/docker-tools/k8s/README.md

 export TZ=America/Los_Angeles
 ```

-Customize the Makefile.vars files with any additional settings you
+Customize the [Makefile.vars](https://github.com/instantlinux/docker-tools/blob/master/k8s/Makefile.vars) file with any additional settings you
 desire.
+(You can override settings in that file without editing,
+if you prefer, with environment variables in a bash .profile.)

 Choose a random (~32 bytes) encryption key and put it into an ansible
 vault variable _vault_k8s.encryption_key_ under